 One of the first and certainly one of the most important Messerschmitt aircraft flown by in Germany was given a “practice run,” so to speak, during the Spanish Civil War, the BF109.

 As soon as the conflict broke out in Spain, Adolf Hitler sent BF 109s and their pilots to assist the Nationalists, led by General Franco.

 The engineers and pilots gained much valuable experience during their three years fighting there, beginning in 1936.
 Hence, when World War II broke out, the Luftwaffe was well prepared and anxious to go up against the RAF, USAF and other Allies in the sky.

 The Bf 109E variant was a substantial improvement and entered service in the late 1930s.
 It had a more powerful 1,100 hp V12 DB 601A engine with direct injection, and superior weapons to the British planes it initially faced, which gave German pilots an edge in the air and made it infamous among its opponents.

-The lack of fuel injection in the earlier Supermarine Spitfires meant in a steep high speed dive fuel would be forced out of the carburettor by “g” forces, starving the engine, leaving it unable to keep up with the Messerschmitt aircraft in a dive.
+The lack of fuel injection in the earlier Supermarine Spitfires meant in a steep high-speed dive fuel would be forced out of the carburetor by “g” forces, starving the engine, leaving it unable to keep up with the Messerschmitt aircraft in a dive.